 Pelvic pain is pain that affects the lower part of the abdomen (the area between the belly button and groin).
-Pelvic pain is a general symptom that may be the result of everything from menstrual cramps to a ruptured ovarian cyst.
-Pelvic pain is common among women, but its origins should always be examined.
+Pelvic pain is a general symptom resulting from multiple causes, from menstrual cramps to a ruptured ovarian cyst.
+Due to the various causes of pelvic pain, evaluation is warranted.

 Types of pelvic pain